The Consciousness Prior: Consciousness Prior Theory

-Along the same line, this research opens the door to the possibility of better connecting deep learning with classical symbolic AI and cognitive science, and move deep learning from perception (where it shines) to higher-level cognition and knowledge representation (where many questions remain open).
-For example, knowledge is classically represented by facts and rules: each of them is a very sharp statement about reality involving just a few concepts.
+Along the same line, this research opens the door to the possibility of better connecting deep learning with classical symbolic AI and cognitive science, and move deep learning from perception (where it currently shines) to higher-level cognition and knowledge representation (where many questions remain open).
+For example, declarative knowledge is classically represented by facts and rules: each of them is a very sharp statement (true with high probability) about reality involving just a few concepts.
 Such a nugget of information or knowledge seems to fit well as a conscious state.
 Combining such conscious states sequentially in order to make more complex predictions and inferences or actions is basically what reasoning is about.
-However, I am not implying that we should return to the symbolic forms of knowledge representation, which have their well-known limitations.
-Instead, we may consider a form of regularization on the representations captured by deep learning agents, which could have many of attributes of classical AI facts and rules, while keeping a richer representation needed for inference and planning in the presence of uncertainty and non-discrete aspects of the world.
+However, pasting symbolic logic computations on top of a deep learning encoder might not succeed for several reasons.
+This would lose the ability manipulate uncertainty as well as represent the context-dependent effect of goals and background knowledge which deep learning with content-based attention can provide, in addition to the ability to improve generalization through distributed representations.
+Instead, we envision extensions of deep learning based on attention that implement conscious processing functionalities associated with system 2 tasks in humans.
 Progress in this direction would also address the often expressed concern about obtaining explanations from deep nets, since the approach proposed here would make it easier for a trained agent to communicate verbally its high-level state.